SAP-archive/reason-markdown/README.md

 #### Paragraph

-A Paragraph is every line which doesn't belong to one of the above block-level elements.
-A Paragraph can be seen as plain (formatted) text, which is why a Paragraph block can only contain span-level elements.
+Lines which can't be assigned to a block will result in a paragraph.
+A paragraph can be seen as plain (formatted) text, which is why a paragraph block can only contain span-level elements.

 ### Span

 #### Emphatic stress

-You can emphase specific parts of a text by wrapping the part either into a `*`-sign or a `_`-sign.
-A emphased text sequence can contain other span-level-elements.
+You can emphasize specific parts of a text by wrapping the part either into a `*`-sign or a `_`-sign.
+A emphasized text sequence can contain other span-level-elements.
-**NOTICE**: Emphased text inside emphased text will always be interpreted as _text_.
+**NOTICE**: Emphasized text inside emphasized text will always be interpreted as _text_.

 ```
-This is normal text *this* and _this_ will be emphased
+This is normal text *this* and _this_ will be emphasized
 ```

 #### Strong importance

-You can display specific parts of a text as strong important by wrapping the part either into two `*`-signs or two `_`-signs.
-A important text sequence can contain other span-level-elements.  **NOTICE**: Important text inside important text will always be interpreted as _text_.
+You can highlight text with strong importance by wrapping the part either into two `*`-signs or two `_`-signs.
+A text sequence with strong importance can contain other span-level-elements.  **NOTICE**: A text span with strong importance inside of a text span with strong importance will always be interpreted as _text_.

 ```
 This is normal text **this** and __this__ will be displayed as strong importance